8 Types of Frogs in Costa Rica

 5. Splendid Leaf Frog

-They are good climbers, so they can often be found high up in trees as well.
+They are good climbers, so they can often be found high up in trees.
 If you’re lucky enough to spot a Splendid Leaf Frog in Costa Rica, don’t disturb them too much.
 Enjoy their vibrant colors and call from a distance!

 6. Strawberry Poison Dart Frog

-The strawberry poison dart frog is a unique species of frog that can be found in Costa Rica.
-This brightly colored frog is a part of the Dendrobatidae family and is endemic to the humid lowland forests of Central and South America.
+The strawberry poison dart frog is a unique species found in Costa Rica.
+This brightly colored frog is part of the Dendrobatidae family and is endemic to the humid lowland forests of Central and South America.

 It’s easily recognized by its bright red, orange, yellow, and black coloring that can be seen from a distance.
 Unlike most other types of frogs in Costa Rica, the strawberry poison dart frog has adapted to live on land rather than in the water.
 The strawberry poison dart frog spends most of its time in the trees and shrubs of the rainforest.

-It is nocturnal, which is active during the night and hides in leaf litter or underneath logs during the day.
+It is nocturnal, active at night, and hiding in leaf litter or underneath logs during the day.
 The strawberry poison dart frog is one of the most toxic animals in the world due to its high concentrations of alkaloid toxins in its skin.
 The frog produces these toxins as a defense mechanism against predators.

 While it is not dangerous to humans, it can be fatal to other animals if ingested.
-If you’re lucky enough to come across a strawberry poison dart frog in Costa Rica, you’ll want to be sure to take some photos and admire its unique beauty from a safe distance!
+If you’re lucky enough to come across a strawberry poison dart frog in Costa Rica, you’ll want to take some photos and admire its unique beauty from a safe distance!

 7. Lemur Leaf Frog

-The Lemur Leaf Frog is a species of small tropical frog found in Costa Rica.
+The Lemur Leaf Frog is a small tropical frog found in Costa Rica.
 It has a bright lime green body with large red eyes and long, thin legs.
-This species is mainly nocturnal and can be found in moist lowland forests and cloud forests at elevations between 900-1200 meters.
+This species is mainly nocturnal and can be found in moist lowland forests and cloud forests at elevations between 900 and 1200 meters.

-The Lemur Leaf Frog is most easily identified by its large head and back spots which are black and white in color.
+The Lemur Leaf Frog is most easily identified by its large black and white head and back spots.
 Its diet consists of insects and other small invertebrates.
 Its call is a low “wheezing” noise that can be heard up to 20 feet away.

 The Lemur Leaf Frog is endangered due to habitat loss and environmental change.
 However, the species is protected by Costa Rican law, and various conservation efforts have been taken to ensure its survival.